rascherb95/WeatherSender/README.md

 Limited functionalty - currently accepts csv files with format (email, city, state)
                      - only returns current temp, current real feel
-                     - no user input on params they watn
+                     - no user input on params they want
                      - sends at programmer specified time, not user input
                      - no loop/background runtime, code executes when 'weathertlist.py' is executed #to add background / scheduler funtionality